-The Chinese delegation thanks the Director-General for his work report, as well as the Vice-Chairpersons for their respective reports.
-My delegation associates itself with the statement made by Her Excellency Ambassador Haifa Aissami of Venezuela on behalf of the NAM States Parties to the Chemical Weapons Convention and China.
+The Chinese delegation wishes to thank the Director-General for his work report, as well as the Vice-Chairpersons for their respective reports.
+My delegation associates itself with the statement made by the Permanent Representative of Venezuela, Ambassador Haifa Aissami Madah, on behalf of the NAM CWC States Parties and China.
 Now, I would like to take this opportunity to elaborate further China’s positions and views regarding the following issues.

 Thank you, Mr. Chairman.